 A little about

-our History, Trivia and Facts pages.
+our History, Trivia and Facts pages, now our discussion forums.

 are populated with submissions from residents of the hometowns, so if some of

 them are a little light on the information side, it just simply means that people